 Kana, a fairly stunning mountain lake, is situated in the mountains of Altay.
 After getting improved for tourism purposes, it has gained a much reputation and is now entitled as “the tourism pearl of Mountainous Altai”.

-It is famous for its color-changing lake, not only surprising visitors but also taking its beauty to the next level and making it a must-visit place for tourists.
+It is famous for its colour-changing lake, not only surprising visitors but also taking its beauty to the next level and making it a must-visit place for tourists.
 This is one of the most impressive landmarks in China.